 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 Where to Stay in Barcelona

 As you can imagine, accommodation in Barcelona is not a bargain.
 However, you find luxury hotels as well as hostels and more budget-friendly places to stay in Barcelona.

-If you prefer staying in hostels or are on a budget, then check out the best rates and your wallet will love you.
+- Budget-Friendly Hostels and Hostels in Barcelona – If you prefer staying in hostels or on a budget, check out the best rates, and your wallet will love you.
 Find the best deals here.